docksal/ci-agent/README.md

 Sets a custom domain for a sandbox.
 Takes precedence over the automatic (branch name based) domain generation.

 This can be used for sandbox environments which need a custom (nice) domain name.
-Coupled with `SANDBOX_PERMANENT=true`, this can be used for low overhead, production-ish or demo environments, where the on-demand (delayed) start is not a concern.

 `GITHUB_TOKEN` and `BITBUCKET_TOKEN`